volpepe/cdmo1-project/README.md

 # cdmo1-project

 This repository contains the code for the **Combinatorial Optimization and Decision Making - Module 1** exam for the *Artificial Intelligence* master course @UniBo.
-The project is developed by **Federico Cichetti**.
+The project was developed by **Federico Cichetti** ([federico.cichetti@studio.unibo.it](mailto:federico.cichetti@studio.unibo.it)).

-The project's description can be found in the [CDMO_Project_2021.pdf](CDMO_Project_2021.pdf) document.
+The problem description can be found in [CDMO_Project_2021.pdf](CDMO_Project_2021.pdf).

 ## Structure of the project

+For this project we implemented 5 models: 2 for constraint programming (normal and rotation), 2 for SAT (normal and rotation) and 1 for SMT (normal).

+SAT and SMT solutions were modelled using the [Z3 solver](https://github.com/Z3Prover/z3) from Microsoft Research (in particular, its Python interface), while the CP solution was built using the [MiniZinc](https://www.minizinc.org/) constraint modelling language.

+The models are grouped by category: the CP models can be found in the `CP` directory, the SAT models are in the `SAT` directory and the SMT model is in the `SMT` directory.
+Each directory has an `out` folder containing logs of the results of our experiments, and a `src` folder containing the source code.
+The `src` folders also contain README files with instructions for reproducing our experiments.

+The reports for the project can be found in each group's folder: [CP Report](CP/Report_CP.pdf), [SAT Report](SAT/Report_SAT.pdf), [SMT Report](SMT/Report_SMT.pdf).

+The full structure tree is shown below:

 ```
 |-CP                                // Implementation of the CP model